nandub-DA/salaries-data-analysis/README.md

 ## 8. How to Use

 * Open `Payroll_Analysis_Mexico.pbix` in Power BI Desktop to explore the visuals and to view the cleaned data.
-If you want, next I can trim this to **recruiter-optimised length** without changing meaning.